-Here’s the truth: there are hardly any ‘team chat apps’ left on the market.
+Here’s the truth: there are hardly any ‘chat apps’ left on the market.
 Today’s corporate messengers are not just about communication anymore.
-As business demands have risen, team chat apps have turned into powerful collaboration tools.
-They mix chats, audio/video calls, file sharing and integrations with third-party apps, becoming a kind of ‘work hubs’ to satisfy all business needs.
+As business demands have risen, chat apps have turned into powerful collaboration tools.

 Back in 2013, Slack pioneered this approach to chat apps.
-Today, with more than 8 mln people using it daily, the tool definitely has momentum in the business collaboration world.
+Today, with more than 10+ million people using it daily, the tool has momentum in the business collaboration world.
 But chances are Slack will not stay on top forever or even for too long.
-Over the last couple of years, many brand new tools have arrived and they are doing great catching up with the market leaders.

 At Chanty, we love to explore team chat tools.
 Learning about different features from our colleagues-slash-competitors helps us improve our app.
 We have already given comprehensive feedback on the most popular Slack alternatives.
-Here’s a slightly more extensive review of business communication tools.
+Here’s a slightly more extensive review of team communication tools.

-We’ll list chat apps, focus on their key features, and share our opinion on the pros and cons of every app.
+We’ll list group chat apps, focus on their key features, and share our opinion on the pros and cons of every app.
 Each description contains a ‘Will this tool serve me?’ section to help you make a more reasonable decision on the particular app that best suits your business needs.

 In case the freemium plan is all you are looking for, take a closer look at the table we’ve made for you.

-What are the best team chat apps?
+What are the best chat apps?

 1. Chanty

-It wouldn’t be our blog if we didn’t put Chanty team chat app as #1 on this list.
-We’ve designed a team collaboration tool with an intuitive and easy-to-use interface.
-Chats are neatly organized in public, private, one to one conversations.
 Unlike some of our competitors, we decided not to limit the searchable message history, creating a seamless and stress-free experience for all our users.
-Links, files and pinned messages of every conversation are neatly organized making it easy to instantly find what you need.
+Links, files, and pinned messages of every conversation are neatly organized making it easy to instantly find what you need.

-One of the handy features in Chanty is the built-in Task Manager that is a breeze to use so you can turn any message into an assignment.
-Moreover, we’ve recently launched voice, video calls and voice messages.
-Now Chanty is a go-to app not only for office workers, but for deskless workers as well.
-If you are tired of switching between the tabs at work, connect any app out of the 1500+ available in Zapier to Chanty and turn your team chat into a single notification center.
-We have recently rolled out even more numerous features for you to enjoy the super fast and easy communication in Chanty.
+Now Chanty is a go-to app not only for office workers but for remote workers as well.
+If you are tired of switching between the tabs at work, connect any app out of the 1500+ available in Zapier to Chanty and turn your workplace chat into a single notification center.
+We have recently rolled out even more numerous features for you to enjoy super fast and easy communication in Chanty.

 Feel free to join our community of Chanty users!

-Chanty’s free plan is limited to 10 people on a team.
+Chanty’s free plan is limited to 5 people on a team.
 The paid plans start at $3 per user, per month.

 Supported platforms: